Mr-Smyth/nodejs-with-expressjs/docs/databases.md

 + If it is not already in the cart then we get the product from products

-+ Then we add it to the cart
++ Then we add it to the cart - Initial code:

   ```
   exports.postToCart = (req, res, next) => {